 Children should be academically successful and parents must keep a record of attendance, showing how many days each child has been in attendance at home and the number of hours each day or week.

-The number of children per household is limited to two; if there are three or more children living in your home, you will need an additional adult to help your child be successful.
+The number of children per household is limited to two; if three or more children are living in your home, you will need an additional adult to help your child be successful.

 Parents must also provide information about the child’s educational activities and the materials used in each subject area.